nodejs/node/doc/api/quic.md

 -->

-New instances of `QuicSocket` are created using the `net.createQuicSocket()` method.

-Once created, a `QuicSocket` can be configured to work as both a client and a server.
+New instances of `QuicSocket` are created using the `net.createQuicSocket()` method, and can be used as both a client and a server.

 #### Event: `'busy'`
 <!-- YAML